 Cal Maritime has four facilities that you may reside in.
 All first year students live either in Upper Residence Hall or on TSGB with their divisions.
 All incoming students are placed in spaces on a first come, first served basis, while keeping specific needs in mind.
 All freshmen Deck and Engine students will live on the TSGB for one semester of their freshman year.

-Returning students live in McAllister Residence Hall (MRH) and Lower Residence Hall (LRH).
+Returning students live in McAllister Residence Hall (MRH), Maritime North, and Lower Residence Hall (LRH).
 There are a limited number of Corps Officer rooms aboard the TSGB for returning students.

 What regulations govern residence hall life?

 The Cal Maritime Student Handbook contains a complete list of all rules and regulations, which include compliance with local, state and federal laws.
 There is an additional supplement document of rules and regulations while living aboard the TSGB.
 Please note that the Captain and Chief Mate of the Training Ship Golden Bear may change the rules and regulations of shipboard living at any time.

 Will I have a roommate?

 All students should plan on having a roommate.
 Our facilities have desingated single rooms for approved medical accommodations.
 Throughout the processes of room changes and consolidation, some rooms may become available.
 The residents in these rooms will have the opportunity to declare and buy out their room as a single room if Cal Maritime does not have other occupancy needs.

 What's the process for a room change request?

 At the start of each Fall semester, there is awindow for Open Room Transfer window where requests are accepted during the room consolidation period.
 After room consolidation period is complete, any requests for a room transfer must follow the appropriate process/expectations of Roommate Mediations.